jamesncox/buy-where-react/notes.md

 [] Change opacity on all the new/edit forms

+[] Add loading/spinner to user Sign In / Sign Up like I did with creating/editing stores/items

-[] Create an edit/delete component that gets opened when clicking on a specefic item
+[x] Create an edit/delete component that gets opened when clicking on a specefic item
     [x] Create Edit Item component, working correctly.
-        [x] Add isEditItemOpen/Closed actions/reducers to only open one component [] Create Delete Item functionality.
+        [x] Add isEditItemOpen/Closed actions/reducers to only open one component [x] Create Delete Item functionality.

 [x] Create delete store functionatlity / probably just refactor the EditStore component to include a delete button.